Contextual hypotheses and semantics of logic programs: Background

 Starting with the simplest case of sets of rules whose heads are atomic formulas and whose bodies result from the application of conjunction and disjunction to atomic formulas only, a recurring question has been: what is the intended meaning of a set of rules, that translates into: what are the intended interpretations of a set of rules?
 Some approaches seek a unique intended interpretation, while other approaches accommodate many.
 In a first-order setting, the intended interpretations have been selected from the class of all structures or from the more restricted class of all Herbrand structures, that give every individual a unique name.
 Alongside the various model-theoretic semantics, proof-theoretic techniques and fixed-point constructions have been developed (see~\cite{Apt:1994} for a survey).
 As the number of approaches increased, a natural line of research has been to exhibit possible relationships between the various frameworks and seek unifications, with~\cite{Loyer:2003} and~\cite{Hitzler:2005} as examples of work conducted in the last decade.
-This study belongs to that category of papers, but differs from previous work in many essential ways. \begin{itemize} \item It applies to extremely general sets of rules, whose heads can be negated atoms and whose bodies can be arbitrary infinitary first-order formulas. \item Rather than presenting various semantics as instances of an abstract description, it proposes a simple, base semantic, and complements it with a generic notion of transformation on the class of logic programs.
+This study belongs to that category of papers, but differs from previous work in many essential ways. \begin{itemize} \item It offers a model of hypothetical reasoning for knowledge-based systems where a hypothesis is not conceived of globally as a new fact, but as a statement meant to be assumed locally and contextually (at some locations in the bodies of some rules), that can be subjected to confirmation (if that statement is eventually derived), or subjected to not being refuted (if no rule ever produces its negation), or subjected to other constraints, possibly involving the whole set of chosen hypotheses, or some particular subset. \item Rather than seeking relationships between various semantics of logic programs, it proposes a natural base semantics, and complements it with a generic notion of transformation of a logic program.
 So rather than proposing, for a given logic program \FLP, a picture of the form

 it proposes a picture of the form